bannaych/kubernetes/sql-server.md

 mssql-deployment-df565f596-zkb87   1/1     Running   0          48s
 ```

-- Let have a closer look at that POD
+- Let have a closer look, as you can see, the POD has started on node K8worker2, its up and running and use the 2019-CU4-ubuntu-18.04 image

 ```
 root@k8master:~# kubectl describe pods mssql-deployment